ssfsx17/ffpnp/pandoc-markdown/0700-combat-rules.md

 Plot Armor Enemies decrease the Accuracy Class by 1 more, so they cannot take Direct Hits from Gravity/Death attacks.
 Furthermore, they halve all damage from Gravity/Death attacks.
 Instant death is converted to an amount of damage equal to 10% of maximum HP.

-### Charge Up
+### Default

+You enter a defensive stance until your next turn.
+Your P-Eva, P-Def, M-Eva, and M-Def are all increased by 50% from your front.

-Restores HP, MP and TP to yourself as follows:
+Also restores HP, MP and TP to yourself as follows:

 - HP restoration = Stamina
 - MP restoration = 1 + (Spirit * 0.1)
 - TP restoration = Determination

-### Defend

-You enter a defensive stance until your next turn.
-Your P-Eva, P-Def, M-Eva, and M-Def are all increased by 50% from your front.

 ### Item